eMapR/TimeSync-Plus/README.md

 If the comment/submit pair where applied in the yaml file the pop up box will have a comment button, and when clicked a comment box will expand in the pop up box.
 The user can add as much text as needed; however, when the user is done commenting the user need to click the submit button below the comment box.
 And once all associated values have been chosen the user will need to click the save button in order to record his or her attributes.

-All of the pop up button options need to have values picked in order to save them!
+All of the pop up button options need to have values selected in order to save them!

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/06savedata3.JPG' width="250">

 To export the event table with saved attributes the user need to click on the Download CSV button in the header of the application.
 When clicked the user will be prompted with a dialog box asking where to save the CSV file.
+Once the user define a place the save the file a CSV file will appear there.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/07export.JPG' width="250">